-As I was walking across the Ball State University campus, outside Bracken library, I heard a young woman remark, “She says my writing doesn’t make sense.
+As I was walking across the Ball State University campus, outside Bracken library, I heard a young woman remark about her composition instructor, “She says my writing doesn’t make sense.
 But I write poetry and it’s not supposed to make sense.”

 Aspiring Poets Need to Know Better

 It is understandable for general studies students to begin with inaccurate beliefs about poetry, but by the time a young person has decided to write poetry, it seems that that aspiring poet would know better.

 One wonders which poets such future poets admire.
 But the sad fact is that many would-be poets likely do not admire any poets, because they have never actually read and studied any poets or poems.

 Another immature yet wide-spread belief about poetry usually held by those who have moved to a mid-level stage but who have not yet learned enough to remain humble is that to explicate, analyze, or otherwise comment upon a poem is to diminish its value as a poem.

 The mistaken idea also stems from the notion that words in a poem always mean other than their literal meaning.
 These mid-level beginners hold that critical commentary on a poem turns out the light that mystically shines from the poem left unscrutinized.